neurogears/CSIC-UMH-Workshop-2017/_worksheets/acquisition.md

 Video Acquisition
 -----------------

 Bonsai can be used to acquire and record data from many different devices.
 The exercises below will make you comfortable with the most common Bonsai data types.
+The first data type we will discuss is an image, which is represented as a 2D matrix of pixels.
+Each pixel represents either a brightness value in a grayscale image, or a BGR colour value in a colour image.

 ### **Exercise 1:** Saving a video